AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/vip-mp-onboarding-guide.md

    ![Create_New_Project](../images/create_new_project.png)

-4. Click on “Add API“on the next page:
+4. Click on “Add API“ on the next page:

    ![Add_API](../images/add_api.png)